Get Help Today(877) 648-4288

 First responders rescue others from danger, but need to take time to practice self-care and wellness.
 Many first responders feel uncomfortable discussing mental health problems with co-workers or management.
 Getting access to counseling in treatment can be a step to uncover difficulties experienced at work.
 If drugs are involved, getting treatment would grant first responders access to both counseling and 12-Step groups for trauma, along with medication to assist in detox and chemical withdrawals.
 Inpatient treatment would allow first responders the ability to get treatment in residential settings with monitored care, while outpatient rehab would grant them flexibility to get treated while balancing everyday responsibilities.

 You Deserve to Be Heard and Understood

 First responders suffering from drug abuse have options for treatment.
 There are many services available to help with suicidal thoughts, trauma, and rehabilitation that can ease problematic symptoms of burn out and depression.
-To discover the healing options available, contact a dedicated treatment specialist, and learn how having someone to talk to and the right environment can help change your life.
+To discover the healing options available, contact a dedicated treatment provider, and learn how having someone to talk to and the right environment can help change your life.